azeembootwala/Blood-Vessel-Localization/Readme.md

 The script `scroll.py`, just scrolls the images in the results folder and runs a slide show for presentations.
 So nothing important there.
 The scripts `cnn_exp.py` is just another iteration of the main file, where I implemented batch normalization and dropout.
 You can skip that if you want as the results were not upto the mark after applying batch norm.

+### References & report
+A detailed description of the implementation can be found [here](https://docs.google.com/document/d/15fLfXJb9nE_jIsSSC-Qiw_ol2DWNeRGkoaR4VKYlbS4/edit?usp=sharing).
+A comprehensive list of the references are present within the report itself.

 ## Results
 ![prediction](./results/prediction/1.png)